-In many ways your product or service is really an obstacle to the thing your visitor really wants.
-They don’t want construction services, they want a new building.
+In many ways, your product or service is an obstacle to the thing your visitor wants.
+They don’t want construction services.
+What they really want is a new building.
 They don’t want a financial advisor they want to sleep easy at night knowing their money safe.

 If people who visit your website aren’t turning into leads, then perhaps the benefit they would receive from you is not clear enough.

 You lack a strong, compelling offer